selvip/hey-log-parser/README.md

 ## Usage

-1. Prepare your log file with this format:
+1. Prepare your log file in this format:
 ```
 /about 184.123.665.067
 /contact 836.973.694.403